sagor1155/interview-preparation/docs/behavioral/behavioral-questions.md

 - For building, development testing and deploying AWS resources I have used `serverless framework`.
 I used to configure resources into a `serverless.yml` file.
 - Collaborated with DevOps team for creating the `deployment pipelines` for `AWS Lambdas` specially for setting the necessary environment variables.

+## STAR#: Tell me about a situation when you came up with an idea that impressed clients
+**Situation:**
+- During the migration of a monolithic tax research platform to a microservice architecture at Kaz Software,
+A significant challenge we faced during this migration was handling `shared libraries`, which were deeply embedded (coupled) in the monolithic structure.

+**Action:**
+- To address this issue, I proposed creating a `centralized shared library repository`.
+- By leveraging Maven for dependency management, I developed a solution where all common functionalities, such as utility classes, and error handling mechanisms, were extracted into standalone libraries.
+- These libraries were then `versioned` and stored in a `Maven repository` (`Nexus Repository`), making them easily accessible to all microservices.
+- Additionally, I introduced a CI/CD pipeline to automate the process of updating and deploying these shared libraries.
+This ensured that any changes made to the shared libraries were promptly propagated to all dependent microservices, maintaining consistency and reducing integration issues.

+**Result:**
+- The implementation of this shared library repository significantly streamlined the development process.
+- It eliminated redundancy, ensured consistency across microservices, and simplified maintenance.
+- The client was impressed with the efficiency, as it facilitated a smoother migration.

+## STAR#: Tell about your experience related to AWS
+- I have developed a couple of `AWS lambdas` for an `Amazon Connect` based contact center
+- Along with lambdas, I have integrated `API Gateway`, `DynamoDB`, `SNS`, `SQS` and `S3`
+- For building, development testing and deploying AWS resources I have used `serverless framework`.
+I used to configure resources into a `serverless.yml` file.
+- Collaborated with DevOps team for creating the `deployment pipelines` for `AWS Lambdas` specially for setting the necessary environment variables.

 ## STAR#1: Can you tell me about the most challenging project you have worked on?
 Situation: